cssnr/update-version-tags-action/README.md

 **tags** - The `prefix` is not applied to specified tags.
 These can be a string list `"v1,v1.0"` or newline delimited `|`.
 If you only want to update the specified `tags` make sure to set both `major` and `minor` to `false`.

-**tag** - The target tag and sha is parsed from the tag that triggered the workflow.
+**tag** - The target tag the `sha` is parsed from.
+Defaults to the tag that triggered the workflow.
-To override this behavior you can specify a target tag here from which the target sha will be parsed.
+To override this behavior you can specify a target tag here from which the target `sha` will be parsed.
+This is the `sha` that all parsed or provided `tags` are updated too.
+If you plan on rolling back you need to use a PAT.
+See [Rolling Back](#rolling-back).

 **summary** - Write a Summary for the job.
 To disable this set to `false`.

-**token** - GitHub workflow tokens do not allow for rolling back or deleting tags.
-To do this you must create a PAT with the `repo` permissions and use that.

 <details><summary>📜 View Example Job Summary</summary>